Priscillabirago/CS152-FinalProject/README.md

 - Irregular meal schedules due to classes
 - Study-related eating habits

+### Limitations and Future Improvements

+1. **Knowledge base scope**: While comprehensive, the knowledge base could be expanded to include more rare nutritional issues or more specific symptoms.

+2. **Natural language processing refinement**: While the system can process natural language input, the NLP component could be further refined to handle more complex sentence structures and varied vocabulary.

 ## Troubleshooting

 - If you encounter `ERROR: atom_chars/2: Arguments are not sufficiently instantiated`, make sure SWI-Prolog is correctly installed and in your PATH.